techidaily/site-facebook/source/_posts/ban-random-friends-notifications-on-social-media.md

  While Facebook does not specify how long the feature stays hidden, it does take a while before it returns.

  Some users also get friend suggestions via text and email, which could be frustrating.
-If you are one of these users, you can take back control of your app notifications without needing to[take a break from Facebook](https://www.makeuseof.com/how-to-take-break-facebook/) .
+If you are one of these users, you can take back control of your app notifications without needing to [take a break from Facebook](https://www.makeuseof.com/how-to-take-break-facebook/) .

 ## How to Turn off Facebook's "People You May Know" Alerts

  Facebook allows you to opt out of getting friend-suggestion texts and emails on its mobile app and website.
-The good thing is, you can do this without having to[block all notifications from Facebook](https://www.makeuseof.com/how-to-block-all-facebook-notifications/) .
+The good thing is, you can do this without having to [block all notifications from Facebook](https://www.makeuseof.com/how-to-block-all-facebook-notifications/) .

  Follow these steps to turn off friend suggestion alerts on Facebook using your smartphone: